alaiasolkobreslin/ISED/README.md

-# ISED: Infer - Sample - Estimate - Descent
+# Data-Efficient Learning with Neural Programs
-This repository contains the code for the paper `Data-efficient learning with Neural Programs`.
+This repository is the official implementation of `Data-efficient learning with Neural Programs`.

 ## Requirements